Earwax: Facts, Functions, and Potential Health Problems

-Earwax coats the skin lining the ear canal and carries dirt, hair, dead cells and other debris out of the canal.
+Earwax is technically known as cerumen.
+It coats the skin lining the ear canal and carries dirt, hair, dead cells, and other debris out of the canal.
 It also kills microorganisms.
 By doing these jobs, the wax helps to protect the eardrum from injury.
 The eardrum lies at the end of the ear canal and plays an important role in our ability to hear.

 Normally, earwax does its jobs invisibly and very well.
 Sometimes, however, the ear makes too much wax.
-If the wax becomes trapped inside the ear canal, it may form a plug known as an impaction.
+If this becomes trapped inside the ear canal, it may form a plug known as an impaction.
 An impaction can be painful and can interfere with hearing.
-Fortunately, there are several ways to remove trapped earwax.
+Fortunately, there are several ways to safely remove trapped earwax.

 Parts of the Ear

 The human ear consists of three parts.
 The visible part, which is usually called "the ear" by most people, is actually only a small section of the organ.

 - The outer ear consists of the visible ear flap at the side of the head, which is known as the pinna or auricle, and the auditory canal, which is also known as the ear canal.
 The ear canal transports sound waves to the middle ear.

 - The middle ear begins at the eardrum.
 The eardrum is a membrane that is connected to three tiny bones known as ossicles.
 These little bones are the malleus (or hammer), the incus (anvil), and the stapes (stirrup).
 Sound waves from the outer ear cause the eardrum to vibrate.
 The eardrum sends the vibrations to the ossicles.